 So, what’s your company’s purpose?

-Marc Posch Design, Inc., Los Angeles.
+Marc Posch Design Group, Los Angeles, Munich, Paris.
 Branding and Digital Marketing.
 We are a team of creatives, thinkers and developer, known for helping emerging tech and manufacturing companies to disrupt, stand out and grow.
 With our experience, deep industry expertise and all the collaborators to make it happen, we inspire success.